-1. Individual entries are to be placed for display in a three-ring notebook for competition.

-A completed 4-H Entomology Photo Release From and must be attached to the Entry Card for all exhibits.
-4-H'ers may choose one of the two taxonomies:

-- a.
-As printed in "Insects in Kansas' book - As printed in the "Insects in Kansas Book: 2016 Revised Taxonomy, which follows www.bugguide.net.

-4. 4-H'ers who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the Introductory phase.
-5. Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitors name, county or district, and class the 4-H'er is enrolled in and statement of taxonomy used:
+- 1. Individual entries are to be placed for display in a three-ring notebook for competition. - 2.
+4-H'ers who have been previously enrolled in or are currently enrolled in the other phases of the Entomology project need to start with the Beginning Phase of Entomology Notebooks, not the Introductory phase. - 3.
+Each exhibitor is required to identify the notebook by placing a Title Page in the front of the notebook bearing the exhibitors name, county or district, and class the 4-H'er is enrolled in and statement of taxonomy used: - a.

-- a.
 "Insects in Kansas" book - b.
-"Insects in Kansas Book: 2016 Revised

-Taxonomy," which follows www.bugguide.net.
-The number of orders, specimens and families (required in Intermediate and Advanced classes) must also include the title page.
-6. Specimen pages should be grouped according to order and should include one page per species.
-If more than one insect is in the photo, an arrow to indicate the identified insect should be used.

-7. Date, common name, full county name and state abbreviation should be included for each species.Collector's name on the specimen page is optional.8.
+"Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net.
+The number of orders, specimens and families (required in Intermediate and Advanced classes) must also include the title page. - 4.
+Specimen pages should be grouped according to order and should include one page per species.
+If more than one insect is in the photo, an arrow to indicate the identified insect should be used. - 5.
+Date, common name, full county name and state abbreviation should be included for each species.
+Collector's name on the specimen page is optional. - 6.
 Specimen pages should have two different views of the insect if possible.
-If pictures are taken on different dates/localities, include information for both.

-9. A statement describing the habitat where found/host plant may be included and is encouraged and will be worth a bonus of 10 points total, not per page.
-For Intermediate and Advanced notebooks, this is strongly encouraged.

-10. A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page as well as on the front of the divider page.

-11. For Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider.12.
-If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
-Place the paper just behind the Title Page in the front of the notebook.13.
+If pictures are taken on different dates/localities, include information for both. - 7.
+A statement describing the habitat where found/host plant may be included and is encouraged and will be worth a bonus of 10 points total, not per page.
+For Intermediate and Advanced notebooks, this is strongly encouraged. - 8.
+A divider page is to be placed in front of each order of insects with the order name printed on the tab for the page as well as on the front of the divider page. - 9.
+For Intermediate and Advanced classes, insects are also to be grouped by family behind each order divider.
+10. If the exhibitor has been in the same class for more than one year, a separate sheet of paper needs to be added stating how many years the exhibitor has been in this class of the project and what the exhibitor did this year to improve their notebook.
+Place the paper just behind the Title Page in the front of the notebook. - 11.
 A special project must be completed each year and included in the notebook.
 See project guideline materials for specifications.

-14. Refer to the publication "Entomology Collection Notebook Guidelines" on the Kansas 4-H Entomology web page for more detailed rules for exhibiting.
+12. Refer to the publication "Entomology Collection Notebook Guidelines" on the Kansas 4-H Entomology web page for more detailed rules for exhibiting.